mmgen/mmgen-wallet/doc/wiki/install-mswin/Install-MMGen-on-Microsoft-Windows.md

 + Non-ASCII filenames cannot be used with the Monero wallet syncing tool.
 This is an issue with the Monero wallet RPC daemon rather than MMGen.

-+ The Bitcoin-ABC daemon cannot handle non-ASCII pathnames.
-This is an issue with the Bitcoin-ABC implementation for Windows, not MMGen.
++ The Bitcoin Cash Node daemon cannot handle non-ASCII pathnames.
+This is an issue with the Bitcoin Cash Node implementation for Windows, not MMGen.

 [mh]: https://www.msys2.org
 [mp]: https://sourceforge.net/projects/msys2